-As an organization that cares about diversity, and a Canadian platform fostering a vibrant community, we are committed to providing a safe, dynamic, and engaging environment for live interactive experiences as part of the program.
+As an organization that cares about diversity, and a Canadian platform fostering a vibrant community, we are committed to providing a safe, dynamic, and engaging environment for live interactive experiences as part of our programs.
 We may not agree with every view or opinion expressed, but we believe in the fundamental right to free speech and assembly.

 To help you understand what is acceptable at Palette Skills, and what crosses the line, we invite you to read these community guidelines.
 Let’s start by talking about the kind of things that make for a great community.